-If done thoughtfully, the South Groveland focus area, which extends from the 150 Center Street and Valley Screw sites to Veasey Memorial Park, holds great potential for integrating future development with enhancement of the town's network of open spaces.
+If done thoughtfully, the South Groveland focus area, which extends from the 150 Center Street and Valley Screw sites to Veasev Memorial Park, holds great potential for integrating future development with enhancement of the town's network of open spaces.
 There are a few key challenges that should be addressed to ensure the appropriate balance is achieved, including:

-- Protecting the aquifer by studying the potential impacts of development on recharge areas. - Demolishing existing building on the Valley Screw site to prepare this key location along the Washington Street corridor for potential redevelopment. - Investigate purchase of unused church property and former EPA Filtration building for community use. - Ensuring the meaningful preservation of open space to protect natural resources and increase recreational opportunities, including expanding the Community Trails network. - Continuing to upgrade important thoroughfares using Complete Streets principles to increase safety for bicyclists and pedestrians and improve connectivity to the Veasey Park and Johnson's Pond area. - Studying the best way to integrate commercial and residential uses into the existing neighborhood in a sensitive way.
+- Protecting the aquifer by studying the potential impacts of development on recharge areas. - Demolishing existing building on the Valley Screw site to prepare this key location along the Washington Street corridor for potential redevelopment. - Investigate purchase of unused church property and former EPA Filtration building for community use. - Continuing to upgrade important thoroughfares using Complete Streets principles to increase safety for bicyclists and pedestrians and improve connectivity to the Veasey Park and Johnson's Pond area. - Studying the best way to integrate commercial and residential uses into the existing neighborhood in a sensitive way.